JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_7.md

 Ashem Vohû: Holiness is the best of all good . . . .

-I confess myself a worshipper of Mazda, a follower of Zarathu_s_tra, one who hates the Daêvas and obeys the laws of Ahura; For sacrifice, prayer, propitiation, and glorification unto \[Hâvani\], the holy and master of holiness . . . .
+I confess myself a worshipper of Mazda, a follower of Zarathu<i>s</i>tra, one who hates the Daêvas and obeys the laws of Ahura; For sacrifice, prayer, propitiation, and glorification unto \[Hâvani\], the holy and master of holiness . . . .

 Unto the Moon that keeps in it the seed of the <span id="p89">[<sup><small>p.
 89</small></sup>]</span> Bull; unto the only-created Bull and unto the Bull [^437] of many species;